 NVIDIA BlueField-2 and VMware Cloud Foundation will provide infrastructure built for AI, machine learning, and data-centric applications.
 The new architecture will also extend the VMware Cloud Foundation operating model to bare metal servers.

-Enterprises that leverage the NVIDIA BlueField-2 DPU with VMware Cloud Foundation could potentially accelerate a wide range of next-gen and general-purpose applications, deliver programmable intelligence and operate a distributed, zero-trust security model across data centres, the edge and telco clouds.
+Enterprises that leverage the NVIDIA BlueField-2 DPU with VMware Cloud Foundation could potentially accelerate a wide range of next-gen and general-purpose applications, deliver programmable intelligence and operate a distributed, zero-trust security model across data centers, the edge and telco clouds.

 The two companies say that they are conducting extensive software engineering on the NVIDIA and VMware enterprise AI and accelerated computing platforms.
 Enterprises can sign up for availability updates on NVIDIA's website.